Koozai > Blog > How to Create Blog Posts that Get Results in 2026

 2. Think About the Intro

-The introduction or opening paragraph is another key element to creating an effective blog post, as it can be used to give readers some answers to key questions and will tell your readers whether they’re going to get what they want out of your post.
+The introduction or opening paragraph is another key element of creating an effective blog post.
+It can be used to answer key questions and tell your readers whether they’re going to get what they want out of your post.
 You might want to come back to the intro at the end, once you know more about the overall focus and how the content has been positioned.
-Things to think about include:

 • What the article/blog post is really about